 Move the invalid records to the respective invalid tables for future analysis and delete the same from the staging tables.
 Change the status of load from staged to V for Validated.

-Load Data from staging tables into the corresponding lookup tables in NYCCheckbook schema of MyMoney Database.
+Load Data from staging tables into the corresponding tables in NYCCheckbook schema of MyMoney Database.
 Refer to the procedure ETL. spLoadFMSDataLoad for more details.
 Change the status of load from Validated to L for Loaded.

 Create a Statistics log files to be attached to the mail.